Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-LSx6aBL0q3Q.md

 # [November 10th, 2020 Livestream](../2020-11-10.md)
 ## Q&A: Do you ever get the feeling the game will be put aside and never leave Early Access?
 https://www.youtube.com/watch?v=LSx6aBL0q3Q
+This question was possibly duplicated with a more recent answer: [February 16th, 2021 Livestream Q&A: What's the chance that the game will be released this year?](./yt-W2O4gfNYj9s.md) https://www.youtube.com/watch?v=W2O4gfNYj9s

 ### Topics
 * [Satisfactory Updates > Release Builds](../topics/satisfactory-updates/release-builds.md)